AIAppliedUK/sg-identity-techdocs/src/scotaccount-token-validation-module.md

 ScotAccount issues JSON Web Tokens (JWTs) that must be validated before trusting their contents.
 This ensures tokens haven't been tampered with and were genuinely issued by ScotAccount.

 <div class="callout callout--error">
-<strong>Critical Security Warning</strong>: Never trust token contents without proper validation.
-Always verify signatures and claims to prevent security vulnerabilities.
+<strong>Security Note</strong>: These examples show validation patterns that should be implemented.
+Never trust token contents without proper validation.
+Always verify signatures and claims in your production implementation.
 </div>

 ### What You Must Validate